Colorado Privacy Act (CPA)

 • Derives revenue or receives discounts from the sale of personal data and control or process data of at least 25,000 consumers

-The reason for this is because the CPA defines “sale” as the exchange of personal data by a controller for money or “any other valuable consideration” to a third party.
+Because the CPA defines “sale” as the exchange of personal data by a controller for money or “any other valuable consideration” to a third party, it applies to many businesses.

 For example, providing your personal data to a business using free cloud-based software could be categorized as a discount.
 Unless the exchange of data falls under one of the exceptions under the law’s definition of “selling,” this could be considered a sale of personal data.

-The rights provided under the Colorado law are identical to those provided by the CDPA or the CCPA and include:
+The rights provided under the Colorado law are essentially identical to those provided by the VCDPA or the CCPA and include the following.

 Opt out of data processing